jneidel/jneidel.com/content/en/blog/weekly-challenge-2023-43.md

 I have caught myself complaining here and there, and I want to shed that negativity.
-I also know that personal development is the key to attracting more wealth[^2] (which is still an unsolved problem for me.)
+I also know that personal growth is the key to attracting more wealth[^2].
 By being more positive I will uplift the people close to me and be surrounded by more positive people[^3].

 [^2]: Cf. [GeldRICHTIG](https://www.goodreads.com/book/show/55575147-geldrichtig)
-[^3]: > Everyone around you represents some apect of yourself.
+[^3]: > Everyone around you represents some aspect of yourself.
 When you stop seeing yourself in them, they disappear.
 New people take their place not because the other left you, but because you left them.